wxwern/cs2103t-tp/docs/DeveloperGuide.md

 ###### Alternative 1: Using Hardcoded Rules in Java

-One obvious alternative is to simply the possible autocompletion results for each command in standard Java.
+One obvious alternative is to simply compute the possible autocompletion results for each command in standard Java.
 We may achieve this by manually checking against a command string for each command type, and using existing tokenization classes like `ArgumentTokenizer` and `ArgumentMultimap`.

 While this would incur less overhead in initial development time, more explicit coding is required - it is neither quick to write nor scalable to tons of commands.
 This is especially important as autocomplete was developed in parallel with other new features being added to Jobby, which would require constant changes to the autocomplete rules.